antunes-lima/Property-Rent-Calculator/3 - Regression Model - Scikit-learn/README.md

 Made using Scikit-learn library on Python.

-This folder includes the python jupyter notebook, and also the output model created running it.
+This folder includes the python jupyter notebook, the output model created running it, and also the scaler fitted with the training data.

   ———————————————————————————————